How you can Make Money at Home

 With some experience and knowledge of various social media platforms, you can manage social media for companies from home.
 You do need to know what you are doing and having your own extensive social media presence helps a lot.
 The Australian Social Media Jobs group is a good one to check out for opportunities.

-If you have admin experience you can be a VA (Virtual Assistant).
+With admin experience, you can be a VA (Virtual Assistant).
 Virtual assistants are becoming more common than in-person personal assistants.
-A virtual assistant does things like check email, create newsletters, schedule appointments etc just like a personal assistant but it is all done online.
+Your duties can include email, newsletters, schedule appointments etc just like a personal assistant but it is all done online.

 Chris Ducker has a great resource on 101 things you can outsource to a VA to give you an idea of the kind of work you could get.
 To get VA work, try Upwork, Facebook groups such as Virtual Assistant Jobs or get active in business groups on Facebook.
 I see requests for VA’s all the time.

 7. Sell on eBay/Facebook/Gumtree

 You can sell things you already own and don’t use, sell on behalf of others or buy things to resell.
 When I started buying things to resell I made nearly $3,000 in my first month and over $10,000 in a month by my fourth.
 For eBay, I like to check the completed listings to see the prices items have sold for.
 Then I take pictures, upload them in the eBay app and write a description.

 I have a note on my phone saved stating I combine postage, payment must be made within 3 days etc to make it all quicker.
 It takes a few minutes to post each item and I often sell items for over 10 times what I paid for, such as $2 dresses for $30+.